-What is COBRA insurance?
+What is COBRA health insurance?

-Am I required to provide COBRA coverage?
+Are you required to provide COBRA insurance?

-Each part-time employee counts as a portion of a full-time employee.
-To calculate full-time equivalents, add together the hours worked by your part-time employees.
-Then, divide the total hours by the number of hours an employee must work to be a full-time employee.
+To calculate your FTEs, add together the total hours worked by your part-time employees.
+Divide those hours by the total number of hours needed to be a full-time employee.

 30 + 30 + 30 + 30 = 120 hours